 Welcome!

 Hi, I'm Huyen!
-I'm a Postdoctoral Research Fellow working with Professor Nils Gehlenborg in the HIDIVE Lab in the Department of Biomedical Informatics at Harvard Medical School.
-The goal of my research is to develop visualization systems that enable scientists and clinicians to efficiently explore and interact with biomedical data.
-I'm particularly interested in developing infrastructure for visualization retrieval and theoretical frameworks for visualization similarity.
-I'm currently focusing on building a multimodal search engine for genomics visualization retrieval and authoring.
+I'm a Postdoctoral Research Fellow in the HIDIVE Lab at Harvard Medical School, working with Professor Nils Gehlenborg in the Department of Biomedical Informatics.
+The goal of my research is to empower scientists and clinicians to efficiently explore and interact with biomedical data through visualization systems.
+I am particularly interested in visualization retrieval, spanning both theoretical frameworks and applications.
+My latest project involves developing Geranium, a multimodal search engine for genomics visualization retrieval and authoring.

 Before doing research in biomedical informatics, I was a computer scientist by training.
 I received my PhD in Computer Science from Texas Tech University, with my doctoral study focusing on interactive time-series visualizations.
 I led the development of the WordStream visualization for topic evolution as an interactive tool, a JavaScript library, and a no-code platform.